 He was also the meanest.
 We called him Ten Bellies.
 Not to his face, of course – except that one time when Jumper Collins called him that over the phone.
 That did not end well!

 King Neptune has a large entourage of oddball characters – a judge, a doctor, his queen, some henchmen and (honestly) the Three Bears.
 Neptune’s Queen Consort was played by my very best friend Jacko.

 King Neptune starts the proceedings with a speech about how there are sinners aboard and he has come to deliver justice.
 One by one, the sinners were called up to the dock and the charges against them are read aloud.

 The Captain is the first defendant and then the Jimmy and they are followed by all the first-timers.
-The routine is the same each time and – as far as I know – has barely changed over the centuries.
-King Neptune calls the name of a sinner and Neptune’s henchmen armed with maces, battle-axes and clubs made from masking tape apprehend the suspect, beat the crap out of you and drag you to the dock – a large, red chair – where you prepare to face justice.
+The routine is the same each time and has barely changed over the centuries.
+King Neptune calls the name of a sinner and Neptune’s henchmen armed with maces, battle axes and clubs made from masking tape apprehend the suspect, beat the crap out of them and drag them to the dock – a large, red chair – where they prepare to face justice.

 The Judge reads the trumped-up charges and quickly finds you guilty [this is not too different from normal military justice, about which more another time – ed].
 The Doctor forces you to swallow a disgusting and unfeasibly large pill and then the chair dumps you unceremoniously into a pool filled with nasty-smelling leftovers from the galley where the three bears beat you some more.

 I have compared notes with sailors from other nations and they all report a similarly bizarre ceremony with only minor differences in the proceedings.
 How great is it that such a crazy ceremony should survive for so many years?